 Tensile Strength Formula

-You can measure the Tensile Strength of a material by calculating or measuring the maximum amount of force applied per unit cross-sectional area.
+You can measure the Tensile Strength of material by calculating or measuring the maximum amount of force applied per unit cross-sectional area.
 Hence the formula for Tensile Strength is:

 UTS = P/A